All Types of Houses by Structure Type

 - Energy Efficiency

-The sphere is nature’s most efficient shape, covering the most living area with the least amount of surface area.
-When compared with a similar-sized rectangularly-shaped house, the dome home will have 30 per cent less surface area.
+Nature’s most efficient shape is spherical since it provides the most excellent living area while using the least amount of surface area.
+Compared to a rectangularly shaped dwelling of comparable size, the dome home has 30% less surface area.

 - They’re Disaster-Proof